 - Call us toll free.

-- Complete the citizenship certificate application and send to one of our representatives for processing
+- Complete the Canadian citizenship certificate application and send to one of our representatives for processing

-- Receive your citizenship certificate in the mail
+- Receive your certificate of Canadian citizenship in the mail

 Walk-in Service (Toronto)